 Recurrent.�Recurrent cancer means that the cancer has come back after it has been treated.

 Stage I and II usually have smaller tumors than stages III and IV.
-The size of the tumor can influence the recommendations for treatment.
+The size and stage of the tumor can influence the recommendations for treatment.